panxinming/PIC16B-Final-Project/README.md

     Xinming Pan, Xinyu Dong
 </p>

+## Questions
+1. What do you think about the idea of our project.
+Do you think it's useful and meaningful?
+2. If you are a potential breast cancer patient who want to use our WebAPP.
+Would you believe our test result?
+If not, can you give use some suggestions that we can win more trust from patients.
+3. We want to build our WebApp as a medical platform.
+However, our App can just give us a prediction of breast cancer currenctly.
+If possible, do you have some sugggestoins that we can add to make our WebApp more attractive?

 ## 1. Abstract
 Breast cancer is the second leading cause of cancer death in women, with a death rate of 1 in 39 (about 2.6%).
 By using data containing some basic information about patients, we want to make predictions about whether they have breast cancer or not.
 Our team will divide a huge data set from the Internet into two parts—training and testing and use advanced machine learning methods to make predictions.